krit-rr/big-idea-final-project/README.md

 Information about our datasets/submetrics can be found in final-project-notebook.ipynb

 #### Conclusion
-The best neighborhood is .
+The best neighborhood is East Liberty!